fkurmannucsc/cse244/README.md

 - create_database.sql - Database schema.
 - sharkMatcher.db - Sqlite database file.

-### /tests
-Testing directory with tests for functionality and style.
-- /data - Small dataset for testing.
-- python_style_tests.py - Pylint style testing script.
-- run_tests.sh - Script to allow running a desired set of tests.
-- *.py - Tests for corresponding python files.

 ## Workflow
-#### Prerequisites TODO:
+#### Prerequisites:
 - Ensure dependencies (`requirements.txt`).
     pip install -r requirements.txt

 1. Clone or pull the latest version of the shark-matcher repository.
 2. Assure data directory is populated with all the necessary files and structure outlined in the **data** section above.

-- Model files stored in data/embeddings
-- Parsed annotations in the /data/annotations directory.
-Parsed annotations can be produced from clean raw-data with the convert_data script. `python3 backend/convert_data.py `.

-4. Populate the database with the parsed data. `./db/scripts/populate_db.sh [-h for info]`.
-- `./db/scripts/print_db.sh` can print a preview of the database to verify.

-#### Running the Server:
-To run the server, the database needs to be populated, formatted annotations files need to be present in data/annotations, and embeddings and neighbors files must be stored in data/embeddings.
-All images referenced in the database must also be present in the frontent/static/images directory.

-After having assured the data and embeddings dependencies above, run the server from /shark-matcher with:
-    `./shark_identification.sh -r`
+- Critical items are a populated /images directory and either a "raw annotations" file in raw-data/annotations or a database snapshot in /database-format that can be used to populate the database to complete any of the subsequent operations.

 #### Model Training:
 1. Make sure that all necessary images are located in the data/raw-data/images directory and that the data/images directory is empty or free of old/irrelevant data.
 Placing new images in raw-data/images is needed so they can be parsed and converted by the convert_data script which copies them to the data/imges directory in the next step.
 2. Format the images and populate the formatted image directory data/images by running the format_image_directory() method in convert_data.py.
-3. Populate the database with data from a raw annotations file or database snapshot by running ./db/scripts/populate_db.sh.
-See the options for snapshot vs annotations population.
+3. Populate the database with data from a raw annotations file or database snapshot by running `./db/scripts/populate_db.sh [-h for info]` See the options for snapshot vs annotations population.
+- `./db/scripts/print_db.sh` can print a preview of the database to verify.
 4. With the database populated you can generate the formatted annotations files by running the prepare_dataset() function in convert_data.py.

 You should now have the images, the database, and the tsv annotations files in their respective locations and should be ready to begin training.
 Training will then create SharkfinDataset objects for the train and test sets based on the splits in the annotations files, which you created by running prepare_dataset.